microbiomedata/docs/content/home/src/howto_guides/api_gui.md

 4. (Optional) In the blue box, click the "Show token" button to see your NMDC API access token.
    > You can use that access token when submitting API requests via the command line (e.g., via curl).

-At this point, you are logged into the NMDC API.
+At this point, you are logged into the NMDC API GUI.

 ### Accessing a "private" ___Queries___ API endpoint

-**Now that you are logged into the NMDC API**, you can access "private" API endpoints.
+**Now that you are logged into the NMDC API GUI**, you can use the NMDC API GUI to access "private" API endpoints.

 Here's how you can access a "private" ___Queries___ API endpoint:

 1. Visit the [NMDC API GUI](https://api.microbiomedata.org/docs) in your web browser if you aren't already there.
-2. Confirm the "Authorize" button has a _closed_ padlock icon on it.
+2. Confirm the "Authorize" button has a _closed_ padlock icon on it, indicating that you are logged in.
 3. Scroll down to the "Queries" group of API endpoints.
-4. Click the `POST /queries:run` section to expand it.
+4. Click the `POST /queries:run` section (which has a padlock icon next to it) to expand it.
 5. Click the "Try it out" button next to the "Parameters" heading.
 6. Populate the "Request body" field with the following JSON snippet:
    ```json